 All WSU police officers are fully licensed through the Michigan Commission on Law Enforcement Standards (MCOLES).
-All officers are sworn peace officers commissioned under state law, and each has been commissioned as a police officer in the city of Detroit.
+All officers are sworn peace officers commissioned under state law, and each has been commissioned as a police officer in the City of Detroit.
 Officers are empowered to enforce all federal and state laws, including the Michigan Motor Vehicle Code and City of Detroit ordinances, both on and off the campus.
 As sworn police officers, they are authorized to investigate, arrest or take any other necessary action to address any criminal or other public infraction in the vicinity of the WSU campus.
-Incidents that occur off campus and involve WSU officially recognized student organizations who are engaged in activities sponsored by Wayne State are monitored and recorded by WSUPD.
-WSU police officers work closely with the Detroit Police Department, the Wayne County Sheriff's Department, the Michigan State Police and federal law enforcement authorities to ensure that all such incidents are monitored and recorded, even in cases where another law enforcement agency is first to respond.
+Incidents that occur off campus and involve WSU officially recognized student organizations that are engaged in activities sponsored by Wayne State are monitored and recorded by WSUPD.
+While there is no formal memoradum of understanding, WSU police officers work closely with the Detroit Police Department, the Wayne County Sheriff's Department, the Michigan State Police and federal law enforcement authorities to ensure that all such incidents are monitored and recorded, even in cases where another law enforcement agency is first to respond.